 No exit plan

 An exit plan determines what you are going to do with the property or business at the end of the loan term, which is typically 3 to 12 months.
-The bridging lenders we work with at Tiger Bridging will commonly ask about your exit plan during the application process.
-Examples of exit plans include refinancing at the end of the loan term, re-selling the property for a profit or using additional income to pay off the loan.
+The bridging lenders we work with at Tiger Financial will commonly ask about your exit plan during the application process.
+Examples of exit plans include refinancing at the end of the loan term, re-selling the property for a profit or using the additional income to pay off the loan.

 Failing to have a strong exit plan can lead to financial issues for the borrower.
-When the interest repayments are due and you have no sufficient exit plan in place, you can find yourself falling behind on repayments and in risk of your property being repossessed.
+When the interest repayments are due and you have no sufficient exit plan in place, you can find yourself falling behind on repayments and in the risk of your property being repossessed.

 Mismanaging their cash flow

-Receiving your bridging loan in one lump sum can provide you with much needed funds for your project.
+Receiving your bridging loan in one lump sum can provide you with much-needed funds for your project.
 However, many developers and borrowers are enthused by having what initially might feel like an unlimited sum – but mismanagement can make it quickly run out.